danielgiba/Aplicatie-pentru-gestionarea-pacientilor-unui-medic-de-familie/README.md

-    # APPLICATION FOR MANAGING PACIENTS
+    -----------APPLICATION FOR MANAGING PACIENTS---------
         NOTE: This project belongs to Giba George-Daniel, 332AA ACS IS - Faculty of Automatic Control and Computer Science.

       In this application, I've implemented an easier patient management system within a database, including their information and needs.